kanhaPrayas/myApps/README.md

 Import the project into eclipse or Rational Application Developer
 * Right click on the project folder, export as war file.
 * Put the perfectEvent.war in the webApp folder of your tomcat webSerer
-* open perfectEvent/dbSchema in an editor
+* open dbSchema in an editor
 * ctrl+A, ctrl+c
 * Open mysql command line
 * execute "create database perfectEvent; use perfectEvent;"//dbUser is root with no password.
 If any other credential